 Every student will take the entire comprehensive Final Exam.
 It will be organized into 2 parts.
-Part I will address the material covered on the mid-term exam, and Part II will address the material covered after the mid-term exam.
-If the grade on Part I of the Final Exam is greater than the grade on the mid-term exam, then the grade on the mid-term exam is replaced by the grade on Part I of the Final Exam.
-For example, if you miss the mid-term (and thus get a zero) or you get 68% on it, and you get 92% on Part I of the Final Exam, then your mid-term grade will become 92%.
-The replacement does not operate in the opposite direction (your Final Exam score is what it is and does not change).
+Part I will address the material covered on the midterm exam, and Part II will address the material covered after the midterm exam.
+If the grade on Part I of the Final Exam is greater than the grade on the midterm exam, then the grade on the midterm exam is replaced by the grade on Part I of the Final Exam.
+For example, if you miss the midterm (and thus get a zero) or you get 68% on it, and you get 92% on Part I of the Final Exam, then your midterm exam grade will become 92%.
+The replacement does not operate in the opposite direction (your Final Exam score is